codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 The diagram above shows a full Continuous Integration pipeline for the sample application.
 Starting from left to right the critical path is:

-1. Codefresh connects to Github and checks out the source code of the application
+1. Codefresh connects to GitHub and checks out the source code of the application
 1. Codefresh uses the Dockerfile of the application to create a Docker image
 1. Unit tests are run in the same Docker image to verify the correctness of the code
 1. The Docker image is stored in the internal Codefresh Registry